Can I extend my health insurance until October 1?

 Transitioning to Postdoc

 Thanks for submitting a question to “Ask a Dean.”
 I’m happy to provide more information about the Cornell Student Health Plan insurance.

-The Cornell Student Health plan (SHP) provides coverage for 12 months, from August 1st through July 31st.
+The Cornell Student Health plan (SHP) provides coverage for 12 months, from August 1 through July 31.
 Students who were enrolled in SHP for 2016-17 and plan to graduate in August can, as you note, extend their coverage for that one additional month so they remain fully insured through the duration of their studies.
-Students who are registered for the fall 2017 semester must enroll in the SHP (or waive coverage if they are eligible to do so).
+Students who are registered for the Fall 2017 semester must enroll in the SHP (or waive coverage if they are eligible to do so).
 If you complete your degree requirements during the fall semester and will be a candidate for a December degree you could request the “Early Termination Option” and end SHP coverage on 1/31/2018.
-The cost of the plan is prorated to reflect six months of coverage instead of twelve, and the difference would be credited back to your bursar account.
+The cost of the plan is prorated to reflect six months of coverage instead of 12, and the difference would be credited back to your bursar account.

 You mention that you will be working with your advisors in an unofficial capacity for the fall.
 If that means that you don’t intend to register as a student you won’t automatically be enrolled in the SHP but could contact the office of Student Health Benefits to explore elective coverage.
 You may also find it helpful to consider health insurance from your state exchange.
 Residents of New York, for example, can find a range of policies at different prices.
 Month-to-month plans are usually available and you may qualify for subsidies based on your household income.
 If you have questions about this I encourage you to contact one of the very knowledgeable “Health Access Navigators” at the Tompkins County Human Services Coalition.
 Here are several resources that you should know about: